SVAI/nf-qiagen/README.md

 ## Methods

+### Data
+We use RNAseq data provided by the organizers excluding the 48 new samples that were added on 09/13/19.
+In addition we also used two independent sets of RNAseq data obtained from normal Schwann cells (GSM3923266-8 and PRJNA355561).
+### >>> can we link to this data or provide downloaded files?

+### Data processing and visualization
+Data from all 3 resources were merged, omitting genes that were not present in all samples.
+The final data set contained 15484 genes.
+RNAseq counts $K_{ij}$ were normalized, i.e. multiplied by a sample-specific factor $s_j$ to account for differences in read depths, using the median-of-ratios method:
+$$s_j=\mbox{median}_{i:K_i^R\neq 0}\frac{K_{ij}}{K_i^R}\;\;\; \mbox{where} \;\;\;K_i^R=\left(\prod_{j=1}^mK_{ij}\right)^{1/m}$$
+Counts where subsequently log2-transformed (after adding a constant of 0.1 in order to handle zero counts).
+We then performed standard Principal Componant Analysis (PCA) retaining only the 10 top components as input into t-Distributed Stochastic Neighbor Embedding (t-SNE) (default parameter settings).

+### Differential gene expression analysis
+Differential expression analysis between selected clusters of samples (tumor vs. normal) was performed using DESeq2.

+### Ingenuity Knowledge Base
+The Ingenuty Knowledge Base (IKB) (Qiagen) is a large, structured collection of curated findings from the biomedical literature.
+IKB content is represented as a network with nodes (genes, drugs and other molecules, biological functions, diseases, and pathways) and edges (representing prior experimental observations).

+### Upstream Regulator Analysis
+Upstream Regulator Analysis (URA) (CITATION) based on the IKB is used to infer activation or inhibition of regulators potentially causing observed gene expression changes.
+### >>> cite paper
+### >>> (COULD ADD SMALL DRAWING FROM OUR PAPER HERE)

+### Machine learning-augmented Pathway Analysis
+Machine learning-augmented Pathway Analysis (MLPA) is used to infer weighted and signed pathway-gene associations.
+Its method is based on content-driven vector space embedding of genes, with gene feature vectors being used for subsequent training for pathway prediction.

+### Software availability and reproducibility
+PCA, t-SNE, as well as data preprocessing was performed in a jupyter notebook running Python 2.7 with libraries pandas, sklearn, numpy and matplotlib.
+PCA and t-SNE was also run independently using Omicsoft ArrayStudio (Qiagen) with similar results.
+DESseq2 is publicly available (R) but we used it as part of a pipeline in Omicsoft ArrayStudio.
+URA and access to the IKB is commercially available in Ingenuity Pathway Analysis (IPA) (Qiagen).
+MLPA is in active development and has not yet been made publicly available.
+The jupyter notebook and all necessary input data is being provided as a gzipped tar bundle on github.

+## Results

 ### Step 1: Cluster RNASeq expression data using PCA and t-SNE

 We started with the RNASeq data provided in the Harmonized Genomics Dataset section of the Hackathon site.
 The data is a union of results from multiple different studies, so the data needed to be normalized.